 Literature, too, can be experienced ‘live’ in many places.
 And not merely at the Frankfurt Book Fair, that has developed into the main springboard for the works of young men and women authors.
 Readings can be heard everywhere: in bookshops, at literature festivals and on small and large stages.
 In addition to the works of contemporary authors, it is there that the classical literature flame is kept burning, in particular.
 And with great success: Goethe’s ‘Faust’ is still the play that is performed most often in Germany.

 Germany is one of the major book nations, with around 94,000 new books and re-editions each year.
-The 350 dailies and thousands of magazines go to show how lively the German media world is.
+Hundreds of dailies and thousands of magazines go to show how lively the German media world is.
 Moreover, German films are once again a great success at home and abroad.

 Germany celebrates the centenary of the founding of the Bauhaus, together with partners all over the world.
 Bauhaus is the most important and most influential school of design of the 20th century.